VoIP installation checklist

 - Cloud-based platforms: Cloud VoIP solutions simplify scaling across remote or hybrid teams.

 A successful VoIP installation relies heavily on having an adequate network foundation.
-You can’t achieve reliable, high call quality VoIP without the appropriate network to support it.
+You can’t achieve reliable, high quality VoIP calls without the appropriate network to support it.

-This includes the appropriate LAN setup, broadband connection, VoIP-specific hardware and WAN technologies for integrating your VoIP provider.
+This includes the appropriate broadband connections, LAN setup, VoIP-specific hardware and WAN technologies for integrating your VoIP provider.
 Here is what you need to look at:

 Your broadband connection is the foundation of your VoIP system.
 Without sufficient bandwidth and reliability, call quality will suffer.

 - Dedicated leased lines: The gold standard for VoIP.
-Leased lines broadband provides uncontended bandwidth, which is ideal for medium to large businesses or smaller firms that can afford the premium leased line prices.
+Leased line broadband offers uncontended bandwidth, making it ideal for medium to large businesses or smaller firms that can afford the premium leased line prices.

 - Business-grade broadband: Full fibre business broadband offers solid performance for small businesses.
-Where fibre isn’t available, SoGEA, with built-in redundancy, can still support VoIP reliably.
+SoGEA can provide a reliable business broadband redundancy option.

 - Symmetrical broadband: VoIP calls rely on both data uploads and downloads.
 For this reason, symmetrical broadband is preferable to maintain consistent call quality.